time::chrono+x86_64 +linux

 fn convert[link]

-Converts a time::instant from one timescale to the next exhaustively.
+Converts a moment from one timescale to the next exhaustively.
 The final conversion result is returned.
-For each active pair of timescales, if neither implements conversion from the first to the second, a two-step intermediary TAI conversion will occur.
-If given zero or one timescales, the given instant is returned.
+For each considered pair of timescales, if neither implements conversion from the first to the second, a two-step intermediary tai conversion will occur.
+If given zero timescales, the given moment is returned.

 fn diff[link]